Martingale Representation in the Enlargement of the Filtration Generated by a Point Process: Martingale Representation

-\item In \cite{X93}, Xue has shown that the weak representation property of a \emph{quasi-left continuous} semimartingale $X$ with respect to a filtration $\Fbb$ propagates to the filtration $\Gbb=\Fbb\vee\Hbb$, where $\Hbb$ is a filtration independent of $\Fbb$ which supports a quasi-left continuous semimartingale $Y$ possessing the weak representation property with respect to $\Hbb$.
-If $X$ and $H$ are point processes, Theorem \ref{thm:wrp.srp} generalizes the work of Xue because we require neither the independence of $\Fbb$ and $\Hbb$ nor the quasi-left continuity of $X$ and $H$. \end{itemize} \end{remark} Our next aim is to study the \emph{stable subspaces} generated by the local martingales $Z\p1$, $Z\p2$ and $Z\p3$ in $\Hscr\p p_0(\Gbb)$, for $p\geq1$.
-We refer to \cite[Chapter IV]{J79} for this topic and we now shortly recall some basics about stable subspaces.
+\item In \cite{X93}, Xue has shown that the weak representation property of a \emph{quasi-left continuous}\footnote{ An $\Fbb$-adapted \cadlag process $X$ is called \emph{quasi-left continuous} if $\Delta X_\sig=0$ for every finite-valued and $\Fbb$-predictable stopping time $\sig$. } semimartingale $X$ with respect to a filtration $\Fbb$ propagates to the filtration $\Gbb=\Fbb\vee\Hbb$, where $\Hbb$ is a filtration independent of $\Fbb$ and furthermore $\Hbb$ supports a quasi-left continuous semimartingale $Y$ possessing the weak representation property with respect to $\Hbb$.
+If $X$ and $H$ are point processes, Theorem \ref{thm:wrp.srp} generalizes the work of Xue because we require neither the independence of $\Fbb$ and $\Hbb$ nor the quasi-left continuity of $X$ and $H$. \end{itemize}